jasonbarbee/ansible-cisco-inventory/README.md

 # Ansible Cisco Inventory

+## Cisco Assessment Toolkit
+### Features:
+* Inventory
+* SNMP Discovery and Graphing
+* Mass configuration changes
-## Onboarding a network to Cisco My Devices or Cisco TotalCare FAST and EASY.
+* Export to Cisco My Devices + Cisco Smartnet Totalcare
+* Ansible with NTC-Ansible preloaded.

 ## Why use this?
 1. No SNMP or discovery, no collector required.